ramonpzg/transform/blogposts/01_metrics_vs_feature_stores.md

 ## 1. Overview (Motivating your KPIs and Movies Recommendations)

 An almost ubiquitous aspect of modern life is that most of us have and need a job to put food on the table and pay for services such as Netflix, which provide us with entertainment for our lazy Sunday fix.
 To get through our jobs, and be successful in our chosen careers, some of us need to achieve goals that are usually measured in terms of Key Performance Indicators (KPIs) or metrics.
-These KPIs might directly or indirectly affect the performance of our team, or a key parameter of the success of our company.
-On the other hand, for Netflix to personalize our experience on those lazy Sundays, and recommend us the next best movie, it needs to know some of the characteristics, or features, that make us who we are in and outside of the platform (e.g., gender, age, most watched genre, ...).
-You could say that some aggregation of us and others similar to us, are part of Netflix's KPIs.
+These KPIs might directly or indirectly affect the performance of our team or a key parameter of the success of our company.
+On the other hand, for Netflix to personalize our experience on those lazy Sundays, and recommend us the next best movie, it needs to know some of the characteristics, or features, that make us who we are in and outside of the platform (e.g., gender, age, most-watched genre, ...).
+You could say that some aggregation of us and others similar to us are part of Netflix's KPIs.

 The number of metrics and features needed for each -- work and a custom experience -- can be plenty and their complexity (i.e., the ways in which each is generated) has no creative ceiling.
 In other words, just as purchasing a carton of milk and a t-shirt could be done at their respective dairy and cotton farms, generating metrics and features could be done from their respective databases.
 What we want would just need to be assembled by milking the cows, sewing the cotton, and writing SQL queries.
 Luckily, to solve all these problems we have convenience, clothing, metrics and feature stores, and in this blog post we'll cover the latter two, so let's start with metrics.